by Texas Homesteader ~

 *contains affiliate link

 I’ve made homemade pizza crust and of course those pizzas are delicious.
-But our work often brings us dragging in from the pastures after dark.
-Making the dough, letting it rise, baking it up routine often doesn’t fit our lifestyle.
+But our work here on the Homestead often finds us dragging in from the pastures after dark.

-For a quicker version I’ve made French Bread Pizzas.
-Although RancherMan loves them, this is an even easier (and FASTER) way to get some pizza in his belly.
-Tortilla pizza.
+For a quicker homemade pizza I’ve made French Bread Pizzas in the past using french bread as the crust to speed things up.
+Although RancherMan loves them, there is an even easier (and FASTER) way to get some pizza in his belly.

 Now hang onto your hats folks, this is one quick meal and certain to please everyone in the family – from RancherMan all the way down to our grandbabies!